coolsidd1011/docker-project1/README.md

-# Assignment: Writing a Compose File
+#Creating a project on docker...in which i provide Infrastruture as Code(IaC)..

-> Goal: Create a compose config for a local Drupal CMS website
+ #Goal: Create a compose config for a local Drupal CMS website

 - This empty directory is where you should create a docker-compose.yml
 - Use the `drupal:8.8.2` image along with the `postgres:12.1` image